Roanoke to establish Equity and Empowerment Advisory Board

-ROANOKE, Va.
-(WDBJ) -- The City of Roanoke is moving forward with plans to form an Equity and Empowerment Advisory Board.
+The City of Roanoke is moving forward with plans to form an Equity and Empowerment Advisory Board.

 The board was originally part of the city’s comprehensive plan update, but earlier this week City Council requested to move forward with the board formation more quickly.

-According to City Manager Bob Cowell, the nine person advisory board – made up of seven residents and two city councilors – will review current and future city policies to look for inequalities and injustices in hopes of correcting them and making Roanoke more welcoming and unbiased.
+According to City Manager Bob Cowell, the nine-person advisory board – made up of seven residents and two city councilors – will review current and future city policies to look for inequalities and injustices in hopes of correcting them and making Roanoke more welcoming and unbiased.

 “It’s uniquely positioned so as to have this focus specifically on making sure that we are as equitable in our practices and in our ordinances as possible, and that’s just a perspective that has never received that kind of attention inside the city that I think this board will allow," said Cowell.